MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/03-text-analysis.md

     Notice the different phrases extracted in the *Details* section.
 These phrases should contribute most to the text's meaning.

-### Summarize text with Azure AI Language in Azure AI Foundry portal
+### Summarize text with Azure Language in Foundry

-Let's look at Azure AI Language's summarization capabilities.
+Let's look at Azure Language's summarization capabilities.

 1. In the Language playground, select **Summarize information**, then select the **Summarize text** tile.